garrison/vmc/README.md

 Sometimes you must pass the option `--force` to the `build_ext` command, since [dependencies are not tracked properly when pxd files are modified](http://www.mail-archive.com/cython-dev@codespeak.net/msg09729.html).
+In fact, if one accelerates compilation using [ccache](http://ccache.samba.org/), then there is little penalty from using `--force` all the time, and the compilation is guaranteed to be correct.

 `LD_LIBRARY_PATH`
 -----------------